dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/breadcrumb/demos.md

 ### Multiple Breadcrumb (recommended)

-To ensure correct use of the Breadcrumb, we recommend passing down pages as a variable to `data`.
+To ensure the correct use of the Breadcrumb, we recommend passing down pages as a variable to `data`.
 If you have other specific cases, check out how to customize with [children in Multiple Breadcrumb](/uilib/components/breadcrumb/#multiple-breadcrumb-with-children).

 <BreadcrumbMultipleData />